jywarren/fisheyegl/README.md

     x: 1, // 0 to 2; default 1
     y: 1  // 0 to 2; default 1
   },
-  fragmentSrc: "path/to/fragment.glfs", // defaults to an inbuilt fragment shader
+  fragmentSrc: "path/to/fragment.glfs", // optional, defaults to an inbuilt fragment shader
-  vertexSrc:   "path/to/vertex.glvs" // defaults to an inbuilt vertex shader });
+  vertexSrc:   "path/to/vertex.glvs" // optional, defaults to an inbuilt vertex shader });

 distorter.getImage(); // <= returns a native JavaScript Image object based on the DOM element